 2. Understand what exactly went wrong

 There are days when all of us have wondered, “Why is it hard to forget someone you love?”
-Good and logical reasons need to be hammered into the brain in order to forget someone who broke your heart.
-By constantly reminding yourself why such a change is important, you will be less likely to fall back in love with them and get over the breakup fast.
+Well, because our emotions often get the better of us and nostalgia makes the past appear glossier than it was.
+The only way to counter it and forget someone who broke your heart is through sound, logical reasoning.
+By constantly reminding yourself why parting ways was the right call, you will be less likely to fall back in love with them and get over the breakup fast.

-Jaseena says, “It’s very difficult to understand what went wrong at first.
-Because when things start falling apart, the explanations aren’t substantial in most cases.
-But the one who sits and reflects on it understands what went awry from their own perspective, will realize what happened.
-Most of us don’t like to take the blame for the breakup.
-This is why reflection is all the more important.
-What’s important is that this understanding helps you in your future relationships.”
+Jaseena says, “It’s very difficult to understand what went wrong at first because when things start falling apart, the explanations aren’t substantial in most cases.
+But the one who sits and reflects on it understands what went awry and why.
+Most of us don’t like to take the blame for a breakup.
+This is why reflection is all the more important.”

-To forget the love of your life is quite the task and is never going to be easy and, on top of that, not every day is going to feel like a successful one – especially if you want to get over someone you see every day.
+To forget the love of your life is quite a task and is never going to be easy.
+On top of that, not every day is going to feel like a successful one, especially if you want to get over someone you see every day.
 That can be quite a pain, more so if you are trying to forget one-sided love or deal with rejection.

 But it’s all okay.
 Not every day has to be conquered and you can’t feel like a champion all the time.
 Some days are going to be rougher than others and there might not be much you can do to make it all magically go away.
 Eat one too many pop-tarts one morning, watch your favorite musical a little too late into the night or sleep in the whole day.
 As long as these habits don’t become persistent, you can allow yourself some cheat days when you are trying to forget about someone.